ThanGerlek/softwaredesign/instruction/modeling-uml/uml-sequence-diagram-exercise.md

 ## Submission

-Submit your diagram to Canvas as a PDF.
+Submit your diagram to Canvas as a PDF or SVG.